kshaffer/cognition/assessments.md

 You cannot reassess questions/quizzes that you did not submit the first time around.
 In other words, if your original answer was blank, there is no reassessment opportunity for that question.

 These reassessments are due on **Friday, June 12, at 8am MDT.** Please email your reassessments to me at [kris.shaffer@colorado.edu](mailto:kris.shaffer@colorado.edu).
+Only email me answers to questions that you originally got incorrect, and be sure to note the quiz and question number for each one: "Quiz 1, Question 5", "Quiz 3, Question 2", etc.

 <small>The idea here is to ensure that everyone has a correct understanding of the concepts, and we do that by breaking incorrect associations in long-term memory (or establishing new inhibitory connections) and replacing them with (hopefully stronger) correct associations.
 (This is what some psychologists call the *Delta Learning Rule*.)
 Since memory, and thus knowledge, is individually constructed — and since our brains didn't evolve to rewire itself in response to quiz feedback in the form of points! — we each need to go through this corrective work ourselves for it to have a significant effect.</small>